 11. Mohican Outdoor Center- Blairstown, NJ

 If you’re looking for a rustic and private place to go tent camping, Mohican Outdoor Center in Blairstown, New Jersey is the campground for you.
 Catfish Pond is in the heart of the facility which provides some lovely views right from your campsite.
-Guests can explore the land with the Beaver Swamp hiking trail, starting April 1 when the campground opens for the spring season.
+Guests can explore the land with the Rattlesnake Swamp hiking trail, starting April 1 when the campground opens for the spring season.

 12. Wawayanda State Park- Hewitt, NJ

 The main appeal to this state park is the enormous, 255-acre Wawayanda Lake.
 Visitors can swim in it between Memorial Day and Labor Day, as well as fish any time of year.
 The whole complex covers over 40,000 acres, including a 19.6-mile section of the Appalachian Trail.
 Additionally, there are over 40 miles of other hiking trails, some of which go through Wawayanda Mountain, creating some stunning views of the surrounding land.

 13. Mullica River (in Wharton State Forest)- Hammonton, NJ

 Wharton State Forest has plenty of places to camp, but the most intriguing spots are along the Mullica River.
 They only offer wilderness camping by the river since it’s only accessible by foot or boat.
 The location is the selling point of the Mullica River, being in the heart of the New Jersey Pinelands Reserve as well as having access to the Batona Trail.
 There are also unpaved roads that are often used for horseback riding or mountain biking.
 It’s also a great place to see some diverse wildlife such as bald eagles, red-tailed hawks, turkeys, beavers, fox and deer.